These tips will help you find out if your Yonex racket is real or fake.

 Here are a few tips to keep in mind while buying your Yonex badminton racket:

-1) Check the cap at the end of the racket- It should have Japan written on it:
+1) Check the cap at the end of your Yonex racket- It should have Japan written on it:

 As Yonex is a Japanese company, each of their rackets come with Japan written below the racket on the bottom tab.
 If instead there is China or Taiwan printed on it, you can be sure that it is not original.